rahul-il/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first-year PhD student studying Theoretical Computer Science at MIT advised by [Ryan Williams](https://people.csail.mit.edu/rrw/).
+I am a second-year PhD student studying Theoretical Computer Science at MIT advised by [Ryan Williams](https://people.csail.mit.edu/rrw/).
 Before this, I was an  undergraduate at Rutgers University, where I was lucky enough to discuss research and learn from [Eric Allender](https://www.cs.rutgers.edu/~allender/) and [Michael Saks](https://sites.math.rutgers.edu/~saks/).
 I also participated twice in the [DIMACS REU program](https://reu.dimacs.rutgers.edu/).

 Most of my research is in the field of Computational Complexity Theory, which quantifies the amount of resources --- like time and hardware --- needed to solve computational tasks, like finding the fastest route from point A to point B on a map.